ilia-khaustov/batchout/README.md

 }
 ```

-Stream data has to be put into database table `user_session` like this:
+Fetched data has to be put into database table `user_session` like this:

 ```
 user_id       user_last_seen        session_id      session_created_at    session_useragent